Tarunno/Blog-PHP/README.md

         4. search posts.
         5. admin panel for the admin to manage the contents.

+### Front-end Features :
+In front a i have used vanilla-js for interactivity and core html, css for markup and style
+        1. Responsive
+        2. Image slider for trending posts
+        3. Tabs
+        4. Scroll animation on srcoll-down.
+        5. Hamburger menu on mobile view

 ### Languages : HTML CSS JavaScript PHP and SQL
 I have used core HTML CSS JavaScript and PHP in this project.
 There's no framework used for any of these language.